Skip to content

 directory_exists

-bool directory_exists(string directory);
+bool directory_exists(const string&in directory);

 Arguments: